intel/intel-ipsec-mb/test/xvalid-app/README.md

 To validate AES-GCM-128 using only 512 byte buffers:
 `imb-xvalid.exe --aead-algo aes-gcm-128 --job-size 512`

-To check for sensitive data left in registers or memory:
-`imb-xvalid.exe --safe-check`

 To display an extensive help page:
 `imb-xvalid.exe --help`